-Other cochlear-specific genes have been isolated from enriched membranous labyrinth cDNA libraries.
-New technology, including the development of detailed maps of expressed sequence tags (EST) coupled with the use of inner ear specific cDNA libraries, exon trapping and cDNA library enrichment procedures, have facilitated gene cloning.
-Once cloned, the molecular biology of hearing and the role of particular proteins in the development and/or maintenance of the inner ear can be determined.
-Mouse models of hereditary hearing impairment have been instrumental in mapping and cloning many deafness genes.
-Because of the utility of the mouse for such studies, additional mouse models of deafness are being created through mutagenesis and screening programs as well as targeted mutation of deafness genes found in man.
-In addition, mouse models are being used to study the function of the proteins encoded by deafness genes and to test therapeutic approaches.
+Animal models such as the mouse continue to be instrumental in mapping and cloning many deafness genes.
+Because of the utility of the mouse for such studies, additional mouse models of deafness are being created through mutagenesis and screening programs as well as targeted mutation of deafness genes found in humans.
+In addition, numerous animal and non-animal models are being used to study the function of the proteins encoded by deafness genes and to test therapeutic approaches and screen potential therapeutic drugs.
 These advances offer researchers many opportunities to study the characteristics of deafness, hereditary factors involved in hearing loss, and genes that are critical for the development and maintenance of the human ear.
-Great strides are being made in the study of properties of auditory sensory cells, and of characteristics of the response of the inner ear to sound.
+Great strides are being made in the study of properties of auditory sensory cells and of characteristics of the response of the inner ear to sound.

-Scientific advances have also been translated into cochlear implants, digital hearing aids, and tactile devices that provide information by stimulating the skin.
-Great strides are being made in the study of properties of auditory sensory cells, and of characteristics of the response of the inner ear to sound.
-Research has verified that despite substantial variability in the performance of children who have received cochlear implants, most demonstrate marked improvements in speech perception and production.
+Scientific advances have also been translated into cochlear implants and hearing aids.
+Advances are being made in developing brainstem implants and brain-computer interfaces.
+Research has verified that despite considerable variability in the performance of children who have received cochlear implants, most demonstrate marked improvements in speech perception and production.
 Cochlear implants positively influence children's receptive and expressive language skills.
-The longer children use their implants, the greater their language ability.
+The earlier the implantation and the longer children use their implants, the greater their language ability.

 New insights have been gained concerning the encoding of complex signals transmitted from the auditory nerve to the brain.
 The relationship between the neural codes for sound intensity, frequency, duration and temporal characteristics of auditory signals and the perception of the stimulus variables has been further clarified.
 Valuable progress has been made in understanding the structure and function of efferent feedback pathways to the inner and middle ear.
 There is now good evidence that this system may aid in the detection of signals in noisy environments and serve to protect the ear from acoustic injury.